diegaso-xhc/Motion_capture_library_Nexus/README.md

 Developed by Diego Hidalgo C. (2020).
-This repository should be used for only research purposes.
+This repository should be used for research purposes only.
 For commercial purposes, please contact the author at diego.hidalgo-carvajal@tum.de.